Dr. Jenny Turton

 - RMetS Student Ambassador (Sept 2015-March 2017) Advertising the student membership advantages, encouraging new PhD students to attend the annual student conference.
 Take part in events such as Twitter careers session.

-- Undergraduate Lab Demonstrator (Sept 2012!
-July 2013) Demonstrator and tutor for first year undergraduates at Lancaster Environment Center at University of Lancaster.
+- Undergraduate Lab Demonstrator (Sept 2012-July 2013) Demonstrator and tutor for first year undergraduate at Lancaster Environment Center at University of Lancaster.
 Running lab and math skills practical sessions, tutoring a group of students and grading coursework.

-- Floating-induced surface melting of the Larsen C ice shelf, Antarctic Peninsula.
+- Foehn-induced surface melting of the Larsen C ice shelf, Antarctic Peninsula.
 EGU 2017 Poster (April 2017).

-- High Resolution Representation of Ferry Winds over the Antarctic Peninsula in Polar WRF.
+- High Resolution Representation of Foehn Winds over the Antarctic Peninsula in Polar WRF.
 University of Leeds ICAS department symposium Poster (Nov 2016).

 - Awarded Best Presentation at RMetS Student Conference 2016, and asked to write an article for ‘Weather’.

-- Awarded the RMetS Legacies Grant Funding of $ 1000 towards costs while in Svalbard.
+- Awarded the RMetS Legacies Grant Funding of $ 1000 toward costs while in Svalbard.

 - Selected for the Naming Committee of the NERC Polar Research Vessel.